-Choosing the Right Dental Crown: Materials & Benefits
+Choosing the Right Dental Crown: Materials and Benefits

 Dental crowns play a crucial role in restoring and protecting damaged teeth.
 Whether you have a cracked tooth, severe decay, or need a crown after a root canal, selecting the right type of dental crown can impact both function and aesthetics.
 With multiple materials available, choosing the best option depends on durability, appearance, and your specific dental needs.